 Driving in Switzerland is fun and safe.
 The streets are well paved, and usually, the traffic isn’t too bad – whether you use highways or country roads, they are not extremely busy.
 Of course, this doesn’t pertain to main city centers, which may be busier.

 There are many gas stations along the way.
-Like everything else in Switzerland, gas is not a bargain, but Switzerland isn’t really known for being a budget destination.
+Like everything else in Switzerland, gas is not a bargain, but Switzerland isn’t known for being a budget destination.
 Check out my Switzerland road trip post for more tips.

 And train travel in Switzerland is just fun – like really, really fun.
 Here, the journey is the reward.
 While train riding sounds like a punishment in Germany to me (at least sometimes), it is a treat for the eye in Switzerland.

-While euros are widely accepted, the exchange rate is terrible, so I recommend exchanging money at home or withdrawing money from an ATM (if you don’t have to pay fees or withdraw money just once to avoid paying fees several times).
+- While euros are widely accepted, the exchange rate is terrible, so I recommend exchanging money at home or withdrawing cash from an ATM (if you don’t have to pay the fees or withdraw money just once to avoid paying fees several times).

 Best Time to Visit Switzerland For 7 Days

-If you want to avoid the tourist crowds and save some money on hotels, then from March to June and September to October would be the best time to visit Switzerland.
+- If you want to avoid the tourist crowds and save some money on hotels, then from late April to June and from September to early October would be the best time to visit Switzerland.
 In spring and autumn, the daytime temperature range is 8 to 15 °C (46° – 59° F).

-Pin Me For Later – 7 Days in Switzerland
+Pin Me For Later – Switzerland in 7 Days

 THINGS TO DO IN ONE WEEK IN SWITZERLAND